-The travelers from Madison had seen the need for equipment and supplies in the otherwise well-staffed and run medical facilities in Camaguey, especially the pediatric hospital, and providing them had become an integral part of the sister city effort.
+The Madison travelers saw the need for equipment and supplies in the otherwise well-staffed and run medical facilities in Camagüey, especially the pediatric hospital, and providing them became an integral part of the sister city effort.

-Since 2004 WMP has sent fourteen 40-foot containers of medical supplies and equipment to Camaguey.
+Since 2004 WMP has sent more than a dozen 40-foot containers of medical supplies and equipment to Camagüey.

-Over 200 members of the group have visited Camaguey to oversee the distribution of the containers, deliver medical instruments like microscopes, to visit the medical facilities, to learn about the excellent Cuban medical system, and to establish lasting personal friendships.
+Over 200 members of the group have visited Camagüey to oversee the distribution of the containers, deliver medical instruments like microscopes, visit the medical facilities, learn about the excellent Cuban medical system, and establish lasting personal friendships.